-Notwithstanding the above, the applicant has agreed to meet the required 30% (of total units) affordable housing provision, together with a £50k contribution toward education provision.
+Notwithstanding the above, the applicant originally agreed to meet the required 30% (of total units) affordable housing provision, together with a £50k contribution toward education provision.
 Whilst falling some way short of the calculated education contribution, both provisions do relate to the first two prioritised requirements et out within Policy C2.
-No further contributions are proposed towards other infrastructure and the applicant is unwilling to meet the £80k minimum required by WCC Education.
 Note that the amenity space detailed on the submitted plan, whilst welcomed, would not fully address the requirements of Policy C2 or CF3 of the adopted Local Plan.